 Reporting by Buzzfeed News' Craig Silverman provided an empirical framework for these discussions, offering evidence that the most popular of these fabricated stories were shared more widely than the most popular stories from the mainstream media: "In the final three months of the US presidential campaign, 20 top-performing false election stories from hoax sites and hyper-partisan blogs generated 8,711,000 shares, reactions, and comments on Facebook.
 Within the same time period, the 20 best-performing election stories from 19 major news websites generated a total of 7,367,000 shares, reactions, and comments on Facebook."
+13 a) Widely accessible, cheap and sophisticated editing and publishing technology has made it easier than ever for anyone to create and distribute content;

-In addition, research on referral data shows that "fake news" stories relied heavily on social media for traffic during the election.
+In addition, research on referral data shows that "fake news" stories relied heavily on social media for traffic during the election14.
 Only 10.1% of traffic to the top news sites came from social media, compared with 41.8% for 'fake news sites'.
 (Other traffic referral types were direct browsing, other links and search engines.)